LostWarning/ZERO/README.md

 # Scheduler
 ## `scheduler`
-This is a thread pool and a work stealing scheduler.
+A thread pool and a work stealing scheduler.

 # io
 ## `io_service`